N0nop/ACTF-EasyVM/README_en.md

 }
 ```

-Though the IDA does not provide exception handling information in the disassembler window, while testing the `DIV` instruction, the program still works fine even if there is a division by zero operation.
+Though the IDA does not provide exception handling information in the pseudocode window, while testing the `DIV` instruction, the program still works fine even if there is a division by zero operation.

 Therefore, it can be easily work out that there is definitely a exception handling code exist.

 Of course, if you refer to the source code, it will be much more obvious.
+And you can also find the exception handling logic in the disassembler window of IDA.

 ```C
 __try